sjain1992/awesome-tech/docs/hr.md

 - [How Seagull Managers Make Everyone Miserable](http://www.huffingtonpost.com/dr-travis-bradberry/how-seagull-managers-make_b_10665052.html)
 - [Here's who you should sit next to at work if you want to be more productive](http://www.businessinsider.com/who-to-sit-next-to-at-work-to-be-more-productive-2016-8)
 - [opensource.com: How to keep a meritocracy in check 🌟](https://opensource.com/open-organization/16/8/how-make-meritocracy-work)
+- [Management Style: When Is It Viewed as Abusive?](http://www.wsj.com/articles/management-style-when-is-it-viewed-as-abusive-1470752281) Some boorish bosses earn reputations as masterful leaders because they get results, new research says

 <blockquote class="twitter-tweet tw-align-center" data-lang="es"><p lang="und" dir="ltr"><a href="https://t.co/gPFvzxsDBJ">https://t.co/gPFvzxsDBJ</a></p>&mdash; RedHatSpain (@RedHatSpain) <a href="https://twitter.com/RedHatSpain/status/749325285682708481">2 de julio de 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>